stark1tty/awesome-PhD/README.md

 - [TOGGL](https://toggl.com/): A handy little app that you can use to track your work hours on a project-by-project basis.
 It is as complex as you make it.
 It offers some useful metrics and alerts to make sure that your mind has not wandered off task.

 ### PhD Guides
+- [A SURVIVAL GUIDE TO A PHD](https://karpathy.github.io/2016/09/07/phd/): Generalist advice from a Computer Science/Machine Learning/Computer Vision researcher.
 - [DETOX YOUR WRITING](https://www.routledge.com/Detox-Your-Writing-Strategies-for-doctoral-researchers/Thomson-Kamler/p/book/9780415820844): Strategies for Doctoral Researchers (2016), Authors: Pat Thomson & Barbara Kamler
 - [PHD: AN UNCOMMON GUIDE](https://phd.academy/the-book): PhD - An uncommon guide to research, writing & PhD life (2015), Author: James Hayton